Inspector Morse: Lewis (2006–2015)

 A spin-off series, similarly comprising 33 two-hour episodes and based on the television incarnation of Lewis, was titled Lewis; it first aired on 29 January 2006 and last showed on 10 November 2015.
-The spin-off consisted the following cast members: Kevin Whately as DI Robbie Lewis, Laurence Fox as DS James Hathaway, Clare Holman as Dr Laura Hobson and Rebecca Front as CS Jean Innocent.
+The spin-off consisted the following cast members: Whately as DI Robbie Lewis, Laurence Fox as DS James Hathaway, Clare Holman as Dr Laura Hobson and Rebecca Front as CS Jean Innocent.

 Endeavour (2012–2023)

 In August 2011, ITV announced plans to film a prequel drama called Endeavour, with author Colin Dexter's participation.
 English actor Shaun Evans was cast as a young Morse in his early career.
 The pilot episode was broadcast on 2 January 2012 on ITV.
 The prequel was made by Mammoth Screen.
 Four new episodes were televised from 14 April 2013, showing Morse's early cases working for DI Fred Thursday (Roger Allam) and with Jim Strange (Sean Rigby), initially as PC Jim Strange, later DS Jim Strange, and pathologist Max De Bryn (James Bradshaw), plus Chief Superintendent Reginald Bright (Anton Lesser), DS Peter Jakes (Jack Laskey), WPC Shirley Trewlove (Dakota Blue Richards), DC George Fancy (Lewis Peek), DI Ronnie Box (Simon Harrison) and DS Alan Jago (Richard Riddell).
 Alongside the police department, the prequel also consisted of Fred Thursday’s family members: Win Thursday, (Caroline O’Neill), Sam Thursday (Jack Bannon), Joan Thursday (Sara Vickers) and the newspaper editor Dorothea Frazil (Abigail Thaw).
 A second series of four episodes followed, screening between 30 March 2014 and 20 April 2014.
 On 3 January 2016, the third series aired, also containing four episodes.
 A fourth series was aired, once again with four episodes, on 8 January 2017.
 Filming of a fifth series of six episodes began in early 2017 with the first episode of the fifth series aired on 4 February 2018.
 On 10 February 2019 the sixth series aired, which comprises four 1-hour-30-minute episodes.
-A seventh series of three episodes was filmed in late 2019, aired on 9 February 2020 and in August 2019 ITV announced that the series has been recommissioned for an eighth series, screened on 12 September 2021, also containing three episodes.
+A seventh series of three episodes was filmed in late 2019, aired on 9 February 2020 and in August 2019 ITV announced that the series had been recommissioned for an eighth series, screened on 12 September 2021, also containing three episodes.
 Morse was voted number two on the top 25 list in ITV's Britain's Favourite Detective first broadcast on 30 August 2020.

 On 23 May 2022, a day after filming began for the ninth series, ITV announced that Endeavour would end production after a decade on air at the conclusion of the ninth series, bringing the total number of Endeavour episodes to 36.
 The ninth and final series comprised the final three episodes, which aired from 26 February 2023 to 12 March 2023.